ncatlab/nlab-content/pages/0/5/0/3/3050/content.md

 ### Monadic descent for codomain fibrations {#ForCodomainFibs}

 One of the most basic examples of [[bifibration]]s are [[codomain fibration]]s.
-Accordingly, monadic descent applied to codomain fibrations archetypically exhibits the nature of mondadic descent.
+Accordingly, monadic descent applied to codomain fibrations archetypically exhibits the nature of monadic descent.
 We therefore spell out this example is some detail.

 Other examples of monadic descent often find a useful interpretation when relating them back to monadic descent for codomain fibrations.
 For instance the (co)monadic descent for [[Sweedler coring]]s, discussed below, finds a natural geometric interpretion this way (as discussed in detail there).